ntnu-arl/PX4-CBF/README.md

 The embedded implementation work is currently under review.

-We would like to acknowledge the participation of [Morten Nissov](https://github.com/mnissov) and [Nazar Misyats](https://github.com/Krafpy) to the proposed implementation.
+We would like to acknowledge the participation of [Morten Nissov](https://github.com/mnissov) and [Nazar Misyats](https://github.com/Krafpy) to the proposed work.

 ## Contacts